 With regard to environmental performance, we request our suppliers to conduct a voluntary assessment of the level of greenness of their environmental activities (Toshiba standards) based on the environmental standard ISO 14001 by using a standard format and to report on assessment results.
 Assessment items include suppliers' environmental policies (corporate philosophy, environmental organizations, environmental improvement plans, environmental education, etc.), programs regarding environmental issues (air pollution, water contamination, waste, resource and energy consumption, foul odors, noise and vibration, recycling, biodiversity, etc.), and whether there are systems for managing the chemicals contained in products.
 In selecting suppliers, we assign priority based on the ranks of the suppliers and also encourage them to improve their level of greenness.

 With regard to procurement of office equipment, stationery and other office supplies, Group companies strive to select procurement items that have lower environmental impacts.
-For example, environmentally conscious products such as Eco Mark certified products, products made of recycled materials, recyclable products, and products that can be separated for collection are registered as environmentally recommended products for procurement by Toshiba Group.
+For example, environmentally conscious products such as Eco Mark certified products are registered as environmentally recommended products for procurement by Toshiba Group.

 Toshiba Group endeavors to keep track of and calculate the total amount of GHG emissions throughout the supply chain.
 We use a calculation method based on the GHG Protocol, which provides international standards for calculating GHG emission amounts, and the Ministry of the Environment's Basic Guidelines for Calculating GHG Emissions throughout the Supply Chain, calculate the amount of emissions in every category, then compare the values with the previous year's by category.